CadenzaProject/how-share-software-github/repo/secure.md

 # Securing our repo

-Now, the fun stuff!
-We're going to make our repository more secure by adding a few layers of protection.
+Now, we're going to make our repository more secure by adding a few layers of protection.
 This is a good practice to prevent unauthorized changes to our codebase.
 We won't block people to collaborate, but we will make sure that only the right content is being pushed to the repository.